sassoftware/viya-ark/playbooks/viya-mmsu/README.md

 ```

 ## Notes about the viya-services-start-restore.yml Playbook
-The `viya-services-start-restore.yml` playbook is used to simply some of the operations
+The `viya-services-start-restore.yml` playbook is used to simplify some of the operations
 required by the Restore process

 Before running the `viya-services-start-restore.yml` playbook, all services must be stopped using